Quotations

 to be perfect...”
 [246]

-author’s essay, published on the internet, “The Poetry of Prose: C. S. Lewis, Ruth Pitter,
+More readily available, the poem is also included in King’s online essay, “The Poetry of Prose: C. S. Lewis, Ruth Pitter,

 Pitter’s choice for this model is

-highly appropriate in light of what Lewis had written about Spenser at the end
+highly appropriate in light of what Lewis wrote about Spenser at the end of The

 the sin whereby it came is